Beats Studio Buds+ review: Broad appeal

 - Fast Fuel fast charging

-Battery life has been improved on last year, offering 50% more battery in the case and 16% more battery life from the buds.
+Battery life has been improved on last year, offering 50 per cent more battery in the case and 16 per cent more battery life from the buds.

 That means you'll get up to nine hours from the buds per listen with ANC off, or six hours with it on - and we'd say this is accurate from our experience during testing.